 The project has three components:

 - Working with investors, governments and intergovernmental organisations to develop and publish a Global Statement on Investors’ Obligations and Duties.

 - Publishing and implementing roadmaps on the policy changes required to achieve full ESG integration in investment practices across eight countries (Australia, Brazil, Canada, Germany, Japan, South Africa, UK and US).

 - Extending research into investor’s obligations and duties to six Asian markets: China, Hong Kong, India, Malaysia, Singapore and South Korea.

 For more information about the Fiduciary Duty project please visit

-UNEP FI’s work on fiduciary duty is undertaken collaboratively with the Principles for Responsible Investment (PRI), The Generation Foundation, and the UNEP Inquiry into a Sustainable Financial System.
+UNEP FI’s work on fiduciary duty is undertaken collaboratively with the Principles for Responsible Investment (PRI), and The Generation Foundation.

 Project Steering Committee

 Peter Knight, Retired Partner, Generation Investment Management

 Nick Robins, Co-Director, UNEP Inquiry into a Sustainable Financial System